electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 ## Prototype testing

-See below for video and images of the Q6 e-tron test-driving.
+See below for video and images of the Q6 e-tron test-driving in winter.

 {{< youtube pbKUA1PNAAw >}}